-futhark-bench(1), futhark-repl(1)
+futhark-c(1), futharki(1)

 futhark-bench

 futhark bench [options...] programs...

 This tool is the recommended way to benchmark Futhark programs.
 Programs are compiled using the specified backend (futhark c by default), then run a number of times for each test case, and the average runtime printed on standard output.
 Test data is indicated as with futhark test.
 A program will be ignored if it contains no data sets - it will not even be compiled.